-WILL clients have been getting remarkable results.
+WILL members have been getting remarkable results.

 Hear what they have to say in their own words.